sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_the_art_of_execution.md

 	* Many studies have shown the stocks with the worst stories tend to produce the highest returns.

 11. Get sick of sick notes
-	* Familiarise yourself with all the well-worn excuse in advance so that you waste no time trying to fool yourself or anyone else persisting with a mistake.
+	* Familiarize yourself with all the well-worn excuse in advance so that you waste no time trying to fool yourself or anyone else persisting with a mistake.
 Below are some of the excuses:
 		* The 'If only' excuse
 		* The 'I would have been right but for' defense
 		* The 'It just hasn't happened yet'